 Now you’ve got a new product to market - your CMO resume!

-It’s time to apply that entrepreneurial spirit to writing a great chief marketing officer resume and make yourself irresistible to recruiters
+It’s time to apply that entrepreneurial spirit to writing a great chief marketing officer resume and make yourself irresistible to recruiters.

-How to write a CMO resume that stands out
+How to format a cmo resume

 Every section of your CMO resume needs to convey that you are a marketing professional and a good leader.
 To achieve this, here are a few things to keep in mind: